mcroddev/libsame/readme.md

 ## Features

-libsame was designed for a variety of targets, from low-powered embedded systems to your standard every day workstation.
-Features include:

 * Very high portability; the core is written in the [C programming language](https://en.wikipedia.org/wiki/C_(programming_language)) targeting the [ANSI C](https://en.wikipedia.org/wiki/ANSI_C) standard and fully forwards compatible with C standards up to [C17](https://en.wikipedia.org/wiki/C17_(C_standard_revision)).